 If you like beer and comfort food this place is for you.
-The Happy Gnome has dozens of beers on tap and even more in bottle.
+The Happy Gnome has dozens of beers on tap and even more in a bottle.
 We are always impressed with their beer list (it changes daily).

 The Gnome Craft Pub boasts Minnesota staples like poutine (check it out below), seared trout, cheese curds, and more.
 The menu is sure to leave you happy and full, and perhaps a little tipsy off fantastic craft beers.

 The cheese is just the right amount – not excessive – and it compliment the crispy fries with a savory cheesy finish.

 The happy hour at Happy Gnome is a great reason to stop by – especially on the summer patio.
 The patio has greenery everywhere and the service is fantastic.